Case study

 Confirmed outcomes include 30% stronger engagement metrics from iterative releases and feedback-informed product work, approximately 25% TTFB reduction through performance and backend/frontend collaboration, and 1,000+ actionable feedback insights.

-The work also improved reliability through test coverage and supported scalable React/Next.js development for a high-traffic classifieds marketplace.
+The work also improved reliability through test coverage and supported React/Next.js development for a high-traffic classifieds marketplace.

 Stack